Sminnie09/ST558Project2Repo/SaturdayAnalysis.md

 # Modeling

-This section will fit two types of models to predict the `shares` variable.The first section discusses a an ensemble model and the second section discusses the selection of a linear regression model from a collection of linear regression models.
+This section will fit two types of models to predict the `shares` variable.The first section discusses an ensemble model and the second section discusses the selection of a linear regression model from a collection of linear regression models.
 The training data set was used to fit the two models and the test data set was used to make